Damico-Williams/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

-React is a javascript framework that
+React is a javascript framework that seeks to

 - [ ] What does it mean to _think_ in react?